kristopherjohnson/bitsybasic/README.md

 - `RND()` function
 - Command-line options to load files, send output to a log, suppress prompts, etc.
 - iOS app

+Contributions are welcome, but the goal is to keep this simple, so if you propose something really ambitious, you may be asked to create your own fork.